 Ongoing Costs and How To Reduce Them

-As well as being prepared for initial start-up costs it pays to regularly shop around for quotes for on-going costs such as business energy and any business insurance that you may require, e.g. professional indemnity, office and employers liability.
+As well as being prepared for initial start-up costs it pays to regularly shop around for quotes for on-going costs such as business energy and any business insurance that you may require, e.g. professional indemnity insurance, office insurance and employers liability insurance.
 Loyalty often doesn’t pay in these areas so budget some time each year to shop around for quotes.